 Upwork - Boss Zhipin (BOSS直聘)

 Looking for a job?
-Hey a person's gotta eat.
-I don't know if you've seen the Gal Gadot commercial for this website literally everywhere in this country but BOSS has slowly grown into the largest online career platform.
+Hey, a person's gotta eat.
+I don't know if you've seen the Gal Gadot commercial for this website everywhere in this country but BOSS has slowly grown into the largest online career platform.
 Employers and companies publish their job openings and they cover everything from short-term freelance jobs to big life-changing career opportunities.
-Like any other jobs platform, navigating it is a matter of filtering your search.
-On the other end of it, you can also upload your own resume or create one directly on the site.
+Like any other job platform, navigating it is a matter of filtering your search.
+On the other end of it, you can also upload your resume or create one directly on the site.
 It also features an app for more convenient use on the go.

 Gmail - QQ Mail (QQ邮箱)

-Do you remember the first time you asked a Chinese colleague their email address, how confused you were when they gave you a string of numbers?
+Do you remember the first time you asked a Chinese colleague for their email address, how confused you were when they gave you a string of numbers?
 Yep, QQ Mail is our childhood, our present, and our future.
 There's nothing special about QQ Mail, except the fact that literally every single Chinese person has one.
 Then again, there's nothing special about Gmail too.
 Simple.
 Utilitarian.
 Does the job.
-By the way, if you do use QQ Mail, they actually allow you to customize your domain name.
-This is the good chance to tell your co-worker to get rid of those numbers you can never remember!
+By the way, if you do use QQ Mail, they allow you to customize your domain name.
+This is a good chance to tell your co-worker to get rid of those numbers you can never remember!

 Twitter - Sina Weibo (新浪微博)